 There are tales of people lying in gutters to lap up the free-flowing brew and of those who died later of alcohol poisoning because they tried to drink up the flood.
 It seems there aren’t any reliable sources for these claims, so it’s difficult to tell what’s true.

-However, it’s not so difficult to imagine that a thirsty man, bailing beer out of his basement, might take a little sip from time to time… I’m pretty sure I’d be licking my fingers if it was chocolate…
+However, it’s not so difficult to imagine that a thirsty man, bailing beer out of his basement, might take a little sip from time to time… I’m pretty sure I’d be licking my fingers if it were chocolate…

 Latest posts by Margo Lestz (see all)